 Routine work can result in passivity and boredom unless employees are aware of how these routine tasks contribute to their own development and the success of the organization.
 Point out how their task fits into the big picture.
 A few extra minutes to explain this can increase productivity tremendously by motivating your staff through a sense of purpose.

 Think about a task one of your employees does routinely.
 Outline a plan to explain how this task ties into organizational goals.

 Also identify the expected standards of performance.
-For example, if you expect the secretary to answer the phone call within three rings, say so.
+For example, if you expect a secretary to answer phone calls within three rings, say so.
 Employees are not mind-readers.
 You cannot assume that just because they have experience in doing the job, they know what you specifically expect of them in that position.

 Identify a position in your department/organization and write a job description for it.
 If you already have written job descriptions, choose one and review it to make sure it is clear and includes specific standards of performance.

-Never give negative feedback without providing an informational feedback.
-Keep in mind that feedback should be both positive and negative.
-Employees often complain that the only time they receive feedback is when they do something wrong.
-Notice people doing something right and tell them about it.
-The feedback also must be specific.
-Just telling staff that they are doing a good job and ‘keep up the good work’ is of not much help.
-It is much more effective and meaningful to say something like: Ahmed, I appreciate the way you handled that challenging project.
+To be constructive, feedback also must be specific.
+Above all, never give negative feedback without information.
+The same applies to positive feedback: Just generally telling staff that they are doing a good job and ‘to keep up the good work’ is nice as a gesture, but does not consitute helpful feedback.
+It is much more effective and meaningful to say something like this: ‘Ahmed, I appreciate the way you handled that challenging project.
 You really showed a great deal of professionalism by meeting the deadline’.

 Identify a recent event in which an staff member did something outstanding.
 What, if anything, did you say about the employee’s performance?
 Would you say it differently now?

 9 – Identify and help eliminate barriers to individual achievement